lautanal/datastructures_lab/documentation/implementation.md

 <img src="/dokumentaatio/png/aikavaativuus2b.png" width="750">

 A\* method is almost allways the best route finding algorithm.
-Dijkstran method works also well, but IDA\* is not at its best in this kind of grid maps.
-JPS-mmethod works well when it can be used (weightless grid maps).
+Dijkstra method works also well, but IDA\* is not at its best with this kind of grid maps.
+JPS method works well when it can be used (weightless grid maps).

 ## Defects and improvements